-Fortunately, with just a little bit of strategizing, you can remodel your existing bathroom and include this luxury.
-Get ready to be creative with your layout's configuration, and start thinking about how you can use glass, tile, and hardware in innovative ways.
-Don't worry if you're not sure where to start — here are 12 ideas that'll give you a plan.
+Fortunately, with just a little bit of strategizing, your bathroom remodel can accommodate a luxurious shower.
+Get ready to be creative with your floor plan, and start thinking about how you can use glass, tile, hardware, and other design elements in innovative ways.
+And don't worry if you're not sure where to start — here are 18 walk-in shower ideas that'll point you in the right direction.

 1. Do something different with glass.